jameshanlon/cheese/cheese/pages/2021-02-15-job-vacancy-administrator-pa.md

 -	Liaise with C.H.E.E.S.E. anchor-organisation members in Bristol city wards and Bath to recruit paying customers and deliver free surveys.

--	Act as a contact point for/seek out potential franchisees of the C.H.E.E.S.E. operation, UK-wide.
+-	Act as a contact point for/seek out potential franchisees of the C.H.E.E.S.E. operation, UK wide.

+- Assist in the development of the new franchisor company.

 -	In charge of billing franchisees.